Earn up to two Hearthstone Titans card packs with Twitch drops from July 26 to July 27. Now live!

-You can earn up to two Hearthstone packs (one for Murder at Castle Nathria and another for the upcoming March of the Lich King expansion) by watching the Death Knight Showmatch on Twitch between November 16 and November 17!
-All you need to do is connect your Battle.net and Twitch accounts, and then watch the event for a total of one hour on each day.
-And because the showmatch is now live on Twitch, you can start earning packs immediately.
+You can earn the up to two Hearthstone card packs for the upcoming Titans expansion by watching Hearthstone on Twitch from July 26, 9:00 a.m.
+(PT) to July 27, 8:00 a.m.
+(PT)!
+All you need to do is connect your Battle.net and Twitch accounts, and then watch Hearthstone for a total of two hours.

 Sounds easy enough, right?
-Here’s everything you need to know to connect your Battle.net account to Twitch, as well as when and where to watch in order to earn Hearthstone Twitch Drops
+Here’s everything you need to know to connect your Battle.net account to Twitch, as well as when, where, and how to watch in order to earn your packs.

 How to connect your Twitch and Battle.net accounts